-(IPv4Address/Reserved2)/ IPv6Address (16 bytes): This field is interpreted in different ways depending on the typevalue of IP address passed in the Type field.
+(IPv4Address/Reserved2)/ IPv6Address (16 bytes): This field is interpreted in different ways depending on the value of the Type field.

-• If the value of the Type field is MOVE\DST\IPADDR\V4, this field is the IPv4Address field followed by Reserved2 fields.
+If the value of the Type field is MOVE\DST\IPADDR\V4, this field is the IPv4Address field followed by Reserved2 fields.